 Overall, this model finds a really nice balance between comfort and support.

-Also, keep in mind, you will get a bit of that stuck-in-the-mud feel on this bed.
+Also, keep in mind, you will get a bit of resistance when you attempt to rotate sleeping positions on either of the Tomorrow Sleep beds.
 As such, combo sleepers who tend to be restless will find it slightly more difficult to switch between sleeping positions.
 Honestly, though, that’s the case with most memory foam beds, so it’s nothing out of the ordinary.

 Yes.
 We primarily say that thanks to the coils in the bed.
 Again, to reiterate, coils are very supportive and last longer than dense poly foams.

 Slumber Yard team member Dillon, who used to weigh around 240 lb, found this bed to be very supportive.
 Of course his hips and trunk sunk in a little (a little bit of sinkage is normal and expected), but he never felt as if his lower back and shoulders were not being properly supported.
 Heavy folks will want to stick with the medium-firm model, though, to ensure they are receiving the most support possible.

 Let’s start with motion isolation, which is very good with this bed.
 This isn’t a big shock.
 Memory foam is known for deadening movement very well.
 The Tomorrow Sleep Hybrid passed our tests easily.
 The top three layers of memory foam pretty much muffles any of the bounce the pocketed coils provide.